ngaut/caspaxos/README.md

 > The garbage collection operation (in the background)

-The paper stipulates the GC should occur in the background, outside of the client request path.
-That's fair, but to my mind it implies that some kind of resilience is necessary, to prevent GC request from being lost.
+The paper stipulates the GC should occur in the background, presumably outside of the client request path.
+To my mind it implies that some kind of resilience is necessary, to prevent GC request from being lost.
 I guess that means either persisting GC requests and re/loading them on process start; or, perhaps better, implementing them by some kind of continuous stateless process which is able to scan the keyspace and identify deleted keys that should be deleted _a priori_.

-For now, let's punt on these interesting questions, and instead bias toward correctness, by implementing GC synchronously, as part of the delete request.
-To the best of my knowledge, there's nothing in the description that _requires_ GC to occur asynchronously.
+For now, let's punt on these interesting questions, and just implement GC as a synchronous function taking the key and tombstone.
+Later, we can figure out how to call this function in the right context or circumstance.

-One note from below:

-> Each step of the GC process is idempotent so if any acceptor or proposer is
-> down the process reschedules itself.

-Neat!

 #### Delete step 2a